Intermediate Spanish for Heritage Speakers

 Advanced Grammar for Heritage Speakers

 Description: This is a course meant for heritage learners - students who acquired Spanish naturally at a very early age, from their families and communities, or from living in Spanish-speaking countries, with little formal instruction.
 Although it is designed as a continuation of SPAN 203, it can be taken without this prerequisite, through the heritage language placement test.
 The first objective of the course is to expand students' knowledge of structures and vocabulary, so that they can express themselves with confidence about any topic and in any situation, both informal and formal.
 Another important goal is to help students develop knowledge of standard writing conventions (spelling, stress marks, punctuation, and textual organization).
 We will also develop metalinguistic skills, that is, the ability to describe the main grammatical features of Spanish.
-The course will involve several extensive reading assignments, to be completed individually and in groups.
-If you would like to know more about this and other courses meant for heritage learners, check out this flier or contact me.

-Spanish in the United States
+Spanish in the United States (in Spanish)

 Description: Spanish isn’t new in the United States: in fact, it was the first European language spoken in the country, and is currently native to over 40 million Americans, descended from the earliest colonizers and from the multiple waves of later arrivals.
 This course explores the diversity of US Spanish, from the colonial past until the present, paying special attention to modern-day Texas.
 We will answer questions such as the following: Who speaks Spanish in the US today?
 What makes US Spanish unique, special, and interesting?
 How do US Spanish speakers feel about their language and culture?
 How has Spanish managed to have more staying power than other languages in the US?
 Why is Spanish in Texas different from Spanish in New York or Miami?
 And what's the linguistic situation of Puerto Rico?
 Our course will include experiential learning and an original research project.